 Once the connection is established to the Receiver WebSocket command and control Server, messages can be sent and received.
 However, since the WebSocket interface is just a plain bidirectional interface with no structure other than message framing, a message format needs to be defined.
 This section defines the basic formatting of messages, and the following section defines the specific messages that are supported.
-The message syntax used in this document is defined in the JSON Schema specification [42].
+The message syntax used in this document is defined in the JSON Schema specification [33].

-The WebSocket interface for command and control shall be the JSON-RPC 2.0 Specification in Annex C. JSON-RPC provides RPC (remote procedure call) style messaging, including unidirectional notifications and well-defined error handling using the JavaScript Object Notation (JSON) data structure [16].
+The WebSocket interface for command and control shall be the JSON-RPC 2.0 Specification in Annex D. JSON-RPC provides RPC (remote procedure call) style messaging, including unidirectional notifications and well-defined error handling using the JavaScript Object Notation (JSON) data structure [18].

 The data is always sent as a UTF-8 stringified JSON object.
 The Receiver shall parse the JSON object and route the method to the right handler for further processing.
 Several types of data messages are defined for the command and control WebSocket interface: